 The best two chances fell to Ireland's Shane Long, who fired one effort over the bar and another straight at Boaz Myhill.

-Ireland came into the match in good form.
-A 2-0 friendly defeat to Spain in the team's last game was the first defeat in seven matches.
+Ireland came into the match in good form; the 2-0 friendly defeat to Spain in their last game was their first defeat in seven matches.

-All the talk in the build-up had focused on Gareth Bale, whose future at Tottenham remains in doubt, but the Real Madrid transfer target's foot injury kept him sidelined.
+All the talk in the build-up had focussed on Gareth Bale, whose future at Tottenham remains in doubt, but the Real Madrid transfer target's foot injury kept him sidelined.